 - Cover the pretzels lightly with oiled plastic wrap and let rise slightly for about 30 minutes.

 - To firm up pretzels in preparation for dipping, place tray of pretzels in freezer for 30 minutes or refrigerator for 1 hour, uncovered.

 To Dip the Pretzels in the Lye Bath

 - Set a metal rack over a baking sheet or parchment paper for pretzels to rest after they have been dipped in the lye solution.

 - Also prepare a baking sheet for the pretzels to go into the oven.
 If your baking sheet is not well seasoned, spray with cooking spray or rub lightly with oil.

-- To prepare the lye solution, pour 2 cups of boiling water in a heat proof glass baking dish.
+- To prepare the lye solution, pour 4 cups of boiling water in a heat proof glass or stainless steel baking dish (glass and stainless steel are nonreactive, which is important for working with lye).
 Let cool slightly for about 3 or 4 minutes.

-- Carefully add the lye to the water using protective eye wear (ie, glasses) and gloved hands in case of splashing, and step back to avoid breathing in any fumes.
+- Carefully add the 4 teaspoons lye to the water using protective eye wear (ie, glasses) and gloved hands in case of splashing, and step back to avoid breathing in any fumes.